 INTRODUCTION: This guide is designed to be an easily accessible and handling material, so that the health professional service specializing in care for people living with HIV (PLHIV) have the basic information about prevention, screening, diagnosis and treatment of tuberculosis ( TB) in the PVH, its impact and its importance in the transmission chain of the disease.

-The Co-infection TB / HIV: TB, infectious disease caused by Mycobacterium tuberculosis (Mtb), is highly prevalent among HIV-infected population, especially in countries with high burden of tuberculosis, such as Brazil.
-In our country, TB is the leading cause of death by disease set in PVH.
-This is due to the fact that the defense against the development of TB disease is directly related to cellular immunity preserved precisely the mechanism that is progressively destroyed by HIV.
-People infected with Mtb may develop signs and symptoms of disease (disease TB or active TB) soon after infection, sick long after the primary infection, or even never have active tuberculosis.
-The persistence of the bacillus in the body, in latent form, is called latent TB infection or latent TB infection (LTBI).
-This latency period, the infected person is asymptomatic and does not transmit TB.
-Compared to people with a good immune performance, the risk of latent infection manifest as active disease is the 20 30 times in PVH.1 And the more severe the immune compromised individual, the less responsive, so that patients with lymphocytes TCD4 less than 200 cells / uL have six times greater risk of developing active TB than those with CD4 above 500.2 in São Paulo, 78,7% of TB patients tested for HIV coinfection in 2015 was 8,3 .3% this year cohort analysis of data showed that, among the TB cases in 2096 HIV + 469 (22,4%) died during treatment of TB.
-Death, according to some studies have shown, occurs in the first two months of treatment, which is why the rapid diagnosis of TB is critical and it is essential to
+TB / HIV Coinfection: TB, an infectious disease caused by Mycobacterium tuberculosis (Mtb), is highly prevalent among the HIV-infected population, especially in countries with a high tuberculosis burden, such as Brazil.
+In our country, TB is the main cause of death, due to defined disease, in HPV.
+This is due to the fact that the defense against the development of TB disease is directly related to preserved cellular immunity, precisely the mechanism that is progressively destroyed by HIV.
+People infected with Mtb can develop signs and symptoms of the disease (tuberculosis disease or active TB) soon after infection, get sick long after the first infection, or even never have active tuberculosis.
+The persistence of bacilli in the body, in latent form, is called latent tuberculous infection, or latent TB infection (ILTB).
+In this latency period, the infected person is asymptomatic and does not transmit TB.
+When compared to people with good immune performance, the risk of latent infection manifesting as an active disease is 20 to 30 times higher in HPV.1 And the more severe the individual's immune compromise, the less responsiveness, so that patients with TCD4 lymphocytes lower than 200 cells / μL present a six-fold higher risk of TB disease than those with CD4 above 500.2 In the state of São Paulo, with 78,7% of TB patients tested for HIV, 2015 coinfection was 8,3 % .3 Analysis of cohort data from that year showed that 2096 among 469 cases of HIV + TB, 22,4 (XNUMX%) died during TB treatment.
+According to some studies, death has occurred in the first two months of treatment, which is why rapid diagnosis of TB is fundamental, as is the

 Diagnosis of HIV among those with TB.
-The good news is that there are important and effective weapons that can prevent active disease manifests itself: antiretroviral therapy (ART) and treatment of latent TB infection.
-With respect to ART has been shown in a study conducted in Brazil in the last decade and under programmatic conditions, that treatment for HIV directly impacts the developing TB, with a reduction of 80% in patients treated with highly active antiretroviral therapy ( HAART) compared to naive patients TARV.4 Another study, also conducted in our country, it showed that the combination of the two strategies - treatment of LTBI and ART - significantly reduces the incidence of tuberculosis, both in the more immunologically compromised patients and in those at the early stages of infection HIV.5
+The good news is that there are important and effective weapons that can prevent active disease from manifesting itself: antiretroviral therapy (ART) and treatment of latent TB infection.
+Regarding HAART, a study conducted in Brazil in the last decade and under programmatic conditions has shown that treatment for HIV has a direct impact on TB illness, with a reduction of 80% in patients treated with high-potency antiretroviral therapy ( HAART) when compared to ART-naive patients.4 Another study, also conducted in our country, showed that the combination of the two strategies - treatment of ILTB and HAART - significantly reduces the incidence of tuberculosis in both more immunologically compromised patients and in those in the earliest stages of HIV infection.5

 TRACKING TB ACTIVE IN PVH: WHY, WHEN, WHERE AND HOW TO DO IT WHY: PVH has increased risk for developing active TB, which is the leading cause of death in this population.
 The death in TB-HIV co-infection occurs mainly in the early treatment of TB, making urgent diagnosis and early treatment.
 WHEN: At every opportunity, for all HPV, regardless of previous treatment for TB.
 The questioning of fever, cough, weight loss or night sweats should be done on every unit to visits by any health professional.
 WHERE: the key questions above may be part of the risk assessment in trials, for example, followed by referral to medical care when needed.
 HOW TO DO IT: actively question signs or symptoms suggestive of active TB: fever, cough, weight loss or night sweats.
 In presence